- It's important to know how to set out your response and what to include.

 This may sound obvious, but it can lead to more serious trouble than the original complaint.
 If the patient records have been amended because there was a mistake in the original, this should be clearly marked, dated and legibly signed.
 Similar procedures should be followed for electronic records, where alterations can be seen on an audit trail.

 The practice or hospital is expected to analyse each complaint in order to learn, identify concerns and decide what action (if any) needs to be taken.
+It can also be an opportunity to identify good practice.

 The response should include what you have done, or intend to do, to remedy the concerns identified and make sure the problem doesn't happen again.